flash-computer/swfcheck/README.md

 make
 ```

-4. A new folder named `build` will be created inside. move the `include` and `lib` folders inside to the include and lib directories of your machine.
+4. Copy the `include` and `lib`(You can ignore the `lib/optional` and `lib/intermediate` folders, they are not important. folders inside to the include and lib directories of your machine.
 For linux, it's usually `/usr/include/` and `/var/lib/`.
 Further, we'll alias these as $INCLUDE and $LIB.

 5. Download or clone [the swfcheck repo](https://github.com/flash-computer/swfcheck)